El Paso Processing Center, El Paso, Texas

 January 1, 2019 (exact start date unknown)

-As many as 30 immigrant detainees at the ICE-operated facility went on hunger strike over the course of a month, with an unknown number remaining on strike and at least nine of them being force-fed.
+As many as 30 immigrant detainees at an ICE-operated facility in Texas went on hunger strike over the course of a month.
+At least nine of them were force-fed.
 They are joined by 4 detainees on hunger strike at other ICE facilities in the U.S.–in Miami, Phoenix, San Diego and San Francisco.

 In mid-January, a federal judge issued court orders to begin force-feeding the strikers at the El Paso facility.
-The detainees have been placed in solitary confinement and have lost 40-50 pounds.
+The detainees have were placed in solitary confinement and lost 40-50 pounds.

-One of the strikers, an Indian man who is being identified only by his last name Singh, called The Associated Press on February 1 and described the process of being forced fed:
+One of the strikers, an Indian man who is being identified only by the last name Singh, called The Associated Press on February 1 and described the process of being forced fed: